KarimAziev/fp/README.md

 ### fp-when (pred fn)

-Return an unary function that invoke `fn` if result of calling PRED is non-nil.
+Return an unary function that invoke `fn` if result of calling `pred` is non-nil.

-If result of PRED is nil, return the argument as is.
+If result of `pred` is nil, return the argument as is.

-Both PRED and `fn` called with one argument.
+Both `pred` and `fn` called with one argument.

 ```elisp
 (defun truncate-maybe (str len)